 North Carolina Taxes

-The Tar Heel State’s cost of living is 5% below the national average based on a study done by Kiplinger.
-Although the state doesn't tax Social Security benefits, it does tax other forms of retirement income, including IRAs, 401(k)s, private pensions, and public pensions.
+According to Sperling’s Best Places, The Tar Heel State’s cost of living is 9.4 percent below the national average.
+Although the state doesn’t tax Social Security benefits, it does tax other forms of retirement income, including IRAs, 401(k)s, private pensions, and public pensions.

 North Carolina Property Taxes